 You will gain practice and training in the different kinds of assessment that are common in higher education, for instance essays, reports, individual and group presentations, learning journals, project work and examinations.

-You will have 18 class hours in semester 1 and 15 class hours in semester 2 per week.
+You will have between 15-18 class hours per week.
 Classes are held Monday to Friday (except Bank Holidays), usually between 9am and 4pm.
 Some subject modules may be between 5pm and 8pm.

 You will need to spend at least 20 hours per week on independent study which includes homework, assignments, tutorials, reading and preparation for classes (in groups or individually).